eProsima/Shapes-Demo-Docs/docs/deadline.rst

    :align: center

-If you go to the *Output Tab*, you can observe that both of them are continuously missing the deadline, as the value established for the deadline period is lower than the publishing rate.
+If you go to the *Output Tab*, you can observe that both publisher and subscriber are continuously missing the deadline, as the value established for the deadline period is lower than the publishing rate.

 .. image:: test9_4.png